 Sin could be resisted and overcome only through the mighty agency of the THIRD PERSON of the Godhead, who would come with no modified energy, but in the fulness of divine power.. {RH November 19, 1908, Art.
 B, par.
 5}

 So that is twice that SHE published “three living persons” and that is seven times that SHE published “third person.”
-Again, not once did she publish “three living personalities” or “third personality.”
+Again, not once did she publish “three living personalities” or “third personality of the Godhead.”

-Again, sentiments among some non-trinitarians are that, rather than honestly making an effort to reconcile these seemingly contradicting statements, some immediately regard them as corrupted and will resort to some form of conspiracy theory and say that Mrs. White’s writings have been tampered with and even make it their personal goal to zealously promote them as such.
+Again, sentiments among some non-trinitarians are that, rather than honestly making an effort to reconcile these seemingly difficult statements concerning the personhood of the Holy Spirit, some immediately regard them as corrupted and will resort to some form of conspiracy theory and say that Mrs. White’s writings have been tampered with and even make it their personal goal to zealously promote them as such.
 Unfortunately for some, as soon as Inspiration teaches something that seems to go against one of their cherished positions, they resort to denying particular Testimonies altogether.

 I have no doubt that those who are pursuing this course are doing it with all the good intentions to protect the rest of us from error, but it’s my humble opinion that they are doing so to their own detriment and are causing much more harm then actually helping the cause, for what they are really doing is unwittingly or intentionally sowing the seeds of doubt on the Testimonies as a whole and Satan is well pleased with these approaches because he can make void the testimonies by the very means.